Ed Gein’s Cauldron

 I followed up with the auction house the day after the sale.
 They told me my post had caught the attention of Zak Bagans, star of the Travel Channel series Ghost Adventures, and that he got the winning bid on the cauldron and shovel.

-In April 2017 the cauldron was featured in a segment of Bagan’s spin-off series Deadly Possessions, and later during a Ghost Adventures Halloween special.
+In April 2017 the cauldron was featured in a segment of Bagan’s spin-off series Deadly Possessions (streaming now under the title Ghost Adventures: Artifacts), and later during a Ghost Adventures Halloween special.

 The cauldron can now be seen on display along with other purportedly haunted objects in Zak Bagan’s Haunted Museum in Las Vegas.